Psychology 001 - General Psychology » Fall 2020 » Module 4 Exam

 The smell of an odor that repeatedly precedes the experience of a painful medical procedure first begins to trigger a conditioned anxiety response during the process of

-A. acquisition.
+A. generalization.

 C. spontaneous recovery.